msmink01/multi-cow-lameness-detection/README.md

 ### Pose Estimation + Tracking

 We first localize a cow using pose estimation with keypoints.
-This step removes any extraneous information about the surroundings of the cow and allows the downstream classification model to only focus on a set of features important to the lameness classification.
-Then, we track these features across the input frames, allowing the downstream classification model to learn fine-grained temporal relationships between the extracted features to hopefully classify lameness.
+This step removes any extraneous information about the surroundings of the cow.
+Then, we track these important features across the input frames, allowing the downstream classification model to learn fine-grained temporal relationships between the features to classify lameness.

 #### Data Annotation

 We randomly select 1,015 frames from our source footage and label four keypoints with optional occlusion or out-of-frame flags per cow present in the frame using CVAT.
-The four keypoints we chose to label were:
+The four keypoints we chose to label were the four feet: right front, right rear, left rear, and left front.

-1. Right Front (RF) foot
-2. Right Rear (RR) foot
-3. Left Rear (LR) foot
-4. Left Front (LF) foot

 We chose to label keypoints in this way to deal with occlusion and to make processing more efficient.
-Following previously defined 10-point or 17-point cow keypoint schemas would flood the classification model with potentially unecessary keypoints that are not usually available in complex multi-cow scenes.
-This would make our keypoint model and the downstream classification model more unstable and inefficient, thus we decided to only use the four feet keypoints in our approach.
+Following previously defined 10-point or 17-point cattle keypoint schemas would flood the classification model with potentially unecessary keypoints that are not usually available in complex multi-cow scenes.
+This would make our keypoint model and the downstream classification model more unstable and inefficient, thus we decided to only use the four feet keypoints.
 An example frame labeled by us along with the mentioned 10 and 17-point previous keypoint schemas are shown in Figure 3.

-<h5>Figure 3: Example frame of our multi-cow 4-point keypoint labeling (left) and the 10-point (middle) and 17-point (right) cow keypoint schemas proposed in previous works.</h5>
+<h5>Figure 3: Example frame of our multi-cow keypoint labeling (left) and the 10-point (middle) and 17-point (right) cow keypoint schemas proposed in previous works.</h5>

 <img src="./figures/KeypointLabeling.png" alt="Sample keypoint labeling frame" height="200"> <img src="./figures/KeypointSchemas.png" alt="Previously proposed cow keypoint schemas" height="200">

-After removing frames with no animals present, 972 keypoint frames were then split into a train and validation set with an 80-20 split to be used to train the pose estimation model.
+After removing frames with no animals present, 972 keypoint frames were then split into train and validation sets with an 80-20 split.

 #### Model & Intermediate Results